Brick vs Concrete Block Introduction

 Non-Modular Sizes For Brick (IS)

-6.1.2 The following non-modular sizes of the
+6.1.2 The following non-modular sizes of the bricks may also be used.

 Length mm: